-The Bus Mode pin (BMODE) along with the SBUS bit in the Data Configuration register are used to select the bus mode.
+The Bus Mode pin (BMODE) along with the SBUS bit in the Data Configuration Register are used to select the bus mode.

-This section describes the SONIC-T system interface examples and the various SONIC-T bus operations.
+This section illustrates some SONIC-T system interface examples and describes the various SONIC-T bus operations.

 7.1 PIN CONFIGURATIONS